 This winter saw something occur in the Vancouver rugby community that hasn’t happened for a long time.
 In fact, Old Man Winter himself has probably had a hard time remembering the last time something like this happened.
 Vancouver has a new rugby club.
 Not a spin-off, merger, or social club.
 A new club built from the grassroots, player by player, intent on playing competitive rugby this fall.

 So who are these folks and what are they up to?
-When some other clubs are having trouble finding enough players to field teams each week, why go to the hassle of establishing a brand new club?
+When some other clubs are having trouble finding enough players to field teams each week, why go to the hassle of establishing a brand new club with great fitness skills and high body oxygen due to easy breathing?
 They call themselves the Rogues and they’ve decided to go it on their own in order to fill a niche in the rugby community in Vancouver.
 The Rogues are committed to building a diverse membership and look to groups that have traditionally been underrepresented in the sport as their membership base.
 This includes players of various sexual orientations, ethnic and racial minorities, and women.

 Why is this important?
 In many cases potential players who perceive themselves as outsiders withdraw from participation rather than face the prospect of conflict.
 Often the reason players step on the pitch for the first time when they’re in their early 20’s or later is not because they were never interested when they were mini or junior age, but because there was some barrier to their participation.
 Whether that barrier is actual or perceived doesn’t matter, it’s real enough to the players involved.